Thinking of joining an MLM? Read the truth behind the ‘income opportunity’

 But then we watched Betting on Zero, a documentary featuring a US hedge fund manager’s battle with Herbalife – and some of the lives the company has apparently ruined.
 After watching the documentary we did some more digging.
 And the more we learned, the more concerned we became.

 So concerned, we felt the need to write this article, as we know mothers are a big target group for MLMs (read on to find out why).
 So if you are considering joining one, please do read this first – and forward to any friends tempted by promises of ‘income opportunities’.
+(If you need fast money, you’d be better off considering cheap title loans instead of joining an MLM, as you could get affordable funding with reasonable repayment terms.)

 You’ve probably come across, and even bought from, an MLM without realising.
 Here are some of the more common MLMs that we’ve heard of: